 With the growing trend toward retail trade consolidation, we increasingly depend upon a reduced number of key retailers whose bargaining strength is growing.
-We may be negatively affected by changes in the policies of our retail trade customers, such as inventory de-stocking, limitations on access to shelf space, scan-based trading and other conditions.
+Changes in the policies of our retail trade customers, such as inventory de-stocking, limitations on access to shelf space and other conditions may result in lower net sales.
 Further consolidations in the retail industry could result in price and other competition that could damage our business.

 We currently source substantially all of our sewing, embroidery and cutting, and a substantial portion of our fabric production through our offshore facilities and other offshore production arrangements.
-Our dependence on foreign supply sources may result in disruptions to our operations in the event of political instability, international events or new foreign regulations.
+Our dependence on foreign supply sources may result in disruptions to our operations in the event of political instability, international events or new foreign regulations and such disruptions may increase our cost of goods sold and decrease gross profit.

 We source a substantial portion of our offshore production through a network of various vendors in the Far East, coordinated by our Far East agents.
-The loss of one or more of our Far East vendors or agents could have a material effect on our supply chain.
 We expect to source more of our fabric production offshore over time.
-We may be adversely affected by:
+The following occurrences could disrupt our foreign supply chain and increase our cost of goods sold or impact our ability to get products to our customers:

-- political instability or other international events resulting in the disruption of trade from foreign countries in which our manufacturing facilities are located; - the imposition of new regulations relating to imports, duties, taxes and other charges on imports; or - the occurrence of an epidemic, the spread of which may impact our ability to obtain products on a timely basis.
+- political instability or other international events resulting in the disruption of trade from foreign countries in which our manufacturing facilities are located: - the imposition of new regulations relating to imports, duties, taxes and other charges on imports; or - the occurrence of an epidemic, the spread of which may impact our ability to obtain products on a timely basis.

-These and other events beyond our control could interrupt production in offshore facilities or delay receipt of the products in the United States, which may have a material adverse effect on our financial condition and results of operations.
+These and other events beyond our control could interrupt production in offshore facilities or delay receipt of the products in the United States.